elishatofunmi/ReinEnv/pytennis/readme.md

 ### To run program follow the process below:

-Clone the work and run the main.py file using the command below
+Clone the work and run the main.py file using the following commands below

 ```
 git clone https://github.com/elishatofunmi/ReinEnv/tree/main/pytennis